How to Compare Objects in JavaScript

 for

-cycle iterates over the keys, and compares each property of object1
+cycle iterates over the keys, and compares objects' properties (object1[key]

-Let's use the shallow equality to compare objects with many properties:
+Let's use shallow equality to compare objects with many properties:

 shallowEqual(hero1, hero2)